samky987/spring-boot-rest-api-interview/README.md

 -Modal contains all the JPA Entities.

+-The api's that allow members to delete their accounts and borrow and return books are under Member controller and service.

+-The api's that allow Librarians to manage Books and Members are under Book Management and Member Management controller and service

 Flow of the system:

 -User call api -> controller -> service -> repository -><- JPA